Anshul619/HLD-System-Designs/src/ProgLanguages/GoLang/CodingHelper.md

 - Semicolon is not needed at the end.
 - Trailing comma is needed while initializing struct.
 - Go does not support inheritance, however, it does support composition.
+- `In Go's philosophy, it is better to avoid unnecessary branches and indentation of code.
+It is also considered better to return as early as possible.`

 ```go
 package main // folder name is generally specified as package name